Bacchus Restaurant

 Booking and Logistics

 Bacchus sits at 845 Hornby St in downtown Vancouver, inside the Wedgewood Hotel.
-Given its 4.5 rating and its position as one of the city's more formal contemporary rooms, booking ahead is advisable , plan for at least one to two weeks out for weekend evenings, and further in advance for holidays or specific occasions.
+Given its 4.5 rating and its position as one of the city's more formal contemporary rooms, booking ahead is advisable, plan for at least one to two weeks out for weekend evenings, further in advance for holidays or specific occasions.
 The hotel setting means there is a front desk available if you need to reach the venue directly.
-Dress expectations lean formal: this is not the room for smart-casual, and arriving underdressed will feel conspicuous given the room's register.
-For broader Vancouver planning, our full Vancouver restaurants guide covers the full range of options across price tiers and neighborhoods, and our full Vancouver hotels guide is useful if you are also sorting accommodation.
-If your trip extends to dining elsewhere in Canada, consider Alo in Toronto or Tanière³ in Quebec City for comparable formal-room experiences at the leading of their respective cities' contemporary categories.
+Dress expectations lean formal: this is not the room for smart-casual, arriving underdressed will feel conspicuous given the room's register.
+For broader Vancouver planning, our full Vancouver restaurants guide covers the full range of options across price tiers and neighborhoods, our full Vancouver hotels guide is useful if you are also sorting accommodation.
+If your trip extends to dining elsewhere in Canada, consider Alo in Toronto or Tanière³ in Quebec City for comparable formal-room experiences at the top of their respective cities' contemporary categories.

 Who Should Book